-As stated in question 4.10, "We would expect companies to follow a similar approach to determine whether convertible bonds are dilutive or accretive and therefore only take into account those that are in the money at the balance sheet date."
+As stated in question 4.16, "We would expect companies to follow a similar approach to determine whether convertible bonds are dilutive or accretive and therefore only take into account those that are in the money at the balance sheet date."

-4.18 Company A acquired a stake in Company B, which possessed land accounted for as inventory under IAS 2.
+4.24 Company A acquired a stake in Company B, which possessed land accounted for as inventory under IAS 2.
 Company B aimed to develop a property on this land.
 At closing date, development of the property has not yet started.
 Book value (acquisition cost) amounted to €100 million and fair value amounted to €130 million.
 At the next closing date (one year later), property development has started.
 Book value of the property development amounted to €115 million and fair value amounted to €150 million.
-Should Company A include the revaluation in EPRA NAV as 'revaluation of other non-current investments (i.c.)' in both closing dates?
+Should Company A include the revaluation in EPRA NAVs as 'revaluation of other non-current investments (i.c)' in both closing dates?

-The revaluation of the development property should be included under EPRA NAV calculation.
-You can include the revaluation under section B (iii) on page 10 of the EPRA BPR Guidelines (Nov 2016).
+The revaluation of the development property should be included under EPRA NAVs calculation.
+You can include the revaluation under section B (iii) on pages 13-14 of the EPRA BPR Guidelines (Oct 2019).
 This is explained in the guidelines under the heading of 'Revaluation of trading properties' and states 'The surplus arising on the revaluation to market value of properties held for trading, which are included in the IFRS balance sheet at the lower of cost and net realisable value.'

-4.19 Should a convertible that is in the money on the reporting date be treated as equity (exercise assumed)?
+4.25 Should a convertible that is in the money on the reporting date be treated as equity (exercise assumed)?
 Consequently, are out of the money convertibles not treated as excercised?
 Secondly, do you recommend to recognize convertibles at market values (stock price) or at nominal values?

 In relation to equity instruments, EPRA's BPR follows IFRS, both in respect to classification and to valuation.
-So starting with NAV under IFRS, there is no expectation of any adjustment for convertibles to arrive at EPRA NAV.
+So starting with NAV under IFRS, there is no expectation of any adjustment for convertibles to arrive at the three EPRA NAVs.

-- 4.20 Is it the case that preference shares (which will be accounted for as equity) and goodwill created by acquisitions, should be included in EPRA NAV? - a) Under IFRS, preferred shares can either be classified as debt, equity, or both.
-EPRA NAV follows IFRS classification of equity.
-If it is thus equity under IFRS, it is also equity under EPRA NAV.
-If it is debt under IFRS, it is also debt under EPRA NAV.
+4.26 Is it the case that preference shares (which will be accounted for as equity) and goodwill created by acquisitions, should be included in EPRA NAV metrics (NRV, NTA, NDV)?

+a) Under IFRS, preferred shares can either be classified as debt, equity, or both.
+EPRA NAV metrics (NRV, NTA, NDV) follow IFRS classification of equity.
+If it is thus equity under IFRS, it is also equity under the EPRA NAVs.
+If it is debt under IFRS, it is also debt under EPRA NAVs.

-b) The only adjustment EPRA NAV makes in respect of goodwill, is goodwill which relates to deferred tax but only because also the deferred tax itself is eliminated from EPRA NAV.
+b) The only adjustment applicable to all three EPRA NAV metrics (NRV, NTA, NDV) in respect of goodwill, is goodwill which relates to deferred tax but only because also the deferred tax itself is eliminated from the EPRA NAVs - see adjustment vii) Goodwill as a result of deferred tax.
 This situation can occur if a company acquires another property company and the deferred tax is negotiated at a discounted rate, e.g. at 50%.
 On acquisition, if a business combination lies under IFRS 3, the acquiring company needs to top up the deferred tax to 100%.
 In order to avoid a day one loss, some accounting firms do allow offsetting the top up adjustment by goodwill.
-It is (only) this goodwill which is eliminated in the EPRA NAV as also the deferred tax is eliminated (see section 3.2. of the EPRA BPR Dec 14).
+It is (only) this goodwill which is eliminated in the EPRA NAVs as also the deferred tax is eliminated, where applicable (NRV & NTA).

 With respect to b), please do note that positive or negative goodwill charged or credited to earnings, is adjusted though for EPRA Earnings calculation.